-Read and write accesses to DDR SDRAM devices are burst oriented, with the burst length being programmable, as shown in Figure 5, Mode Register Definition Diagram.
+Read and write accesses to DDR SDRAM devices are burst oriented, with the burst length being programmable, as shown in Figure 4, "Mode Register Definition Diagram," on page 12.
 The burst length determines the maximum number of column locations that can be accessed for a given READ or WRITE command.
 Burst lengths of 2, 4, or 8 locations are available for both the sequential and the interleaved burst types.

-Reserved states should not be used, because unknown operation or incompatibility with future versions may result.
+Reserved states should not be used, as unknown operation or incompatibility with future versions may result.

 When a READ or WRITE command is issued, a block of columns equal to the burst length is effectively selected.
 All accesses for that burst take place within this block, meaning that the burst will wrap within the block if a boundary is reached.
-The block is uniquely selected by A1-Ai when the burst length is set to two, by A2-Ai when the burst length is set to four and by A3-Ai when the burst length is set to four and by A3-Ai when the burst length is set to eight (where Ai is the most significant column address bit for a given configuration.
-See Note 5 of Table 6, Burst Definition Table, on page 10, for Ai values).
+The block is uniquely selected by A1-Ai when the burst length is set to two, by A2-Ai when the burst length is set to four and by A3-Ai when the burst length is set to eight (where Ai is the most significant column address bit for a given configuration.
+See Note 5 of Table 5, "Burst Definition Table," on page 13, for Ai values).
 The remaining (least significant) address bit(s) is (are) used to select the starting location within the block.
 The programmed burst length applies to both READ and WRITE bursts.